NollKollTroll/PZ1_Pico/README.md

 ## History

 I started the PZ1 project because I wanted to code 6502, build proper electronics hardware and investigate multitasking and bank-switched memory on a 6502-system.
-I've done some iterations, trying out:<br>
+I also got back to designing proper PCBs, now in KiCad.
+I've done some iterations experimenting with:<br>
 - 6502 emulation or a real 65C02.<br>
 - Different MCUs: Teensy 4.0/4.1 / BluePill / Pico.<br>
 - External SRAM, RAM/ROM inside MCU, RAM on Teensy quad-SPI.<br>